madebysource/lesshat/README.md

 ### <a name="border-bottom-right-radius"></a> &#8226; border-bottom-right-radius
 **Summary:**

-The border-bottom-right-radius CSS property sets the rounding of the bottom-right corner of the element.
+The border-bottom-right-radius CSS property sets the rounding of the bottom-left corner of the element.
 The rounding can be a circle or an ellipse, or if one of the value is 0 no rounding is done and the corner is square.

 Resources: **[WebPlatform](http://docs.webplatform.org/wiki/css/properties/border-radius)**, **[MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/border-bottom-right-radius)**